 Hypertension is another term used to describe high blood pressure.
-High blood pressure can lead to stroke, heart attack, heart failure, kidney disease, and early death.
+High blood pressure can lead to:

 You are more likely to have high blood pressure as you get older.
 This is because your blood vessels become stiffer as you age.
 When that happens, your blood pressure goes up.